-Compositional Verification in Supervisory Control.
+Compositional Verification in Supervisory Control

 This paper proposes a compositional approach to verifying whether a large discrete event system is nonblocking.
 The new approach avoids computing the synchronous product of a large set of finite-state machines.
 Instead, the synchronous product is computed gradually, and intermediate results are simplified using conflict-preserving abstractions based on process-algebraic results about fair testing.
 Heuristics are used to choose between different possible abstractions.
 By translating the problem representation, the same method can also be applied to verify safety properties, in particular, controllability.
 Experimental results show that the method is applicable to finite-state machine models of industrial scale and brings considerable improvements in performance over other methods for nonblocking verification.

 Data provided are for informational purposes only.
 Although carefully collected, accuracy cannot be guaranteed.
 The impact factor represents a rough estimation of the journal's impact factor and does not reflect the actual current impact factor.
 Publisher conditions are provided by RoMEO.
 Differing provisions from the publisher's actual policy or licence agreement may be applicable.